-3.1 The boards are delivered to site wrapped in polythene.
-Each pack carries the product identification mark and batch numbers.
+3.1 The slabs are delivered to site wrapped in polythene.
+Each pack carries the product identification and batch numbers.

-3.2 The remaining components are delivered in the quantities and packages listed in Table 1.
-Each package carries the manufacturer's and product identification mark and batch number.
+3.2 The rest of the components are delivered in the quantities and packages listed in Table 1.
+Each package carries the manufacturer's and product identification and batch number.

 Table 1 Component supply details

 Component Quantity/packaging

 Adhesive, basecoat and EWI-060 Mineral Render 25 kg paper bag

-EWI-010 Acrylic, EWI-075 Silicone and EWI-040 Silicone-Silicate Renders 25 kg tubs
+EWI-075 Silicone and EWI-040 Silicone-Silicate Renders 25 kg tubs

 Primers 7 and 21 kg tubs

 EWI-005 Silicone Paint 15 litre tub

 Mechanical fixings boxed by manufacturer

 Reinforcing mesh 1 m wide x 50 m length rolls

-- 3.3 The boards should be stored on a firm, clean, level base, off the ground and under cover until required for use.
-The boards should be protected from prolonged exposure to sunlight, either by storing opened packs under cover or recovering with opaque polythene sheeting.
-The boards should not be exposed to open flame or other ignition sources. - 3.4 Care must be taken when handling the boards to avoid contact with solvents or materials containing volatile organic components.
-Boards that become damaged must be discarded. - 3.5 The powder adhesive and render must be stored in dry conditions, off the ground, and protected from moisture.
-Contaminated materials should be discarded. - 3.6 The primers, paint and renders must be stored in tightly closed original packaging, in cool dry conditions and protected from excessive heat and frost at all times.
+3.3 The slabs should be stored on a firm, clean, level base, off the ground and under cover until required for use.
+The slabs should be protected from prolonged exposure to sunlight, either by storing opened packs under cover or recovering with opaque polythene sheeting.
+Slabs that became damaged must be discarded.

+3.4 Care must be taken when handling the slabs to avoid contact with solvents or materials containing volatile organic components.

+3.5 The powder adhesive and render must be stored in dry conditions, off the ground, and protected from moisture.
+Contaminated materials should be discarded.

+3.6 The paste primers, paint and renders must be stored in tightly closed original packaging, in cool dry conditions and protected from excessive heat and frost at all times.